Hiking Turin, Italy is worth the walk

 In Love with Food

-The Slow Food Movement talks about its manifesto on their website, where they declare “we’re in love.
+The Slow Food Movement talks about its manifesto on its website, where they declare “we’re in love.
 We are people in love with quality foods and beverages: their stories and traditions, the men and women who produce them, the places they come from and the children who grow up in those places. ”

 The cavernous, bustling store features a yards-long wooden bar in the center of one of the floors.